ubuntu/ubuntu-project-docs/docs/reference/exception-walinuxagentUpdates.rst

    requires no further changes, it will be uploaded to the archive.
 -  Once accepted in to -proposed, a test image is built from -proposed, which is subjected to the full CPC image tests; this tests for more regressions across multiple Azure instance sizes.
+This includes tests for the following bugs:

+   -  ...

 .. _sru_test_cases: